Sesame Oil

 Natural UV Protection

 Sesame oil absorbs UV radiation across the UV-B range, providing natural SPF 4–6.
-For scalp application, this provides meaningful daily protection against the cumulative UV damage that contributes to scalp ageing and hair thinning.
+For scalp application, this provides meaningful daily protection against the cumulative UV damage that contributes to scalp ageing and hair fall.

 Antioxidant Protection